magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_prompt.md

 ---

 <h2>Overview </h2>

-The Magento propmp widget implements a modal pop-up window with a cancel and a confirmation button.
+The Magento propmp widget implements a modal pop-up window with an input field, and a cancel and a confirmation button.

 It extends the <a href="{{site.gdeurl}}javascript-dev-guide/widgets/widget_modal.html">Magento modal widget</a>.